 This morning I woke up and did not want to get out of bed.
 In fact, I wanted to stay in bed so bad that I got up, walked my dog, and then got back under the covers right away.
 This happens to me sometimes.
 I am unmotivated.
 Sometimes I wake up and just don’t want to do anything!
 So I turn the tv on and watch my favorite shows all morning until I’m forced to be productive.
 Do you ever feel like you just don’t want to do anything?
 Your motivation to move throughout the day is shot?
 I do.

 Now sometimes, I need this.
 I’m self aware enough to know that my mind needs a rest every now and then, and when I have a craving to do nothing, it’s probably because I’m feeling it in some way.
 While this may be true, I also have moments when I do nothing, too much.
 Then afterwards I feel terrible and get frustrated with my own lack of motivation and accomplishment.
 I call these Unmotivated Mornings (*disclaimer: these can also last all day.)

 Obviously I’m talking about mornings here because that’s what happens to me.
-Although every person has a time during the day in which they are the least productive.
+Although every person has a time during the day in which they are the least productive and not motivated.
 For some people, it’s night time, while for others it can be that period right after lunch.
-So today I want to talk to you about 3 Things You Can Be Doing Right Now to beat Motivation-less Moments.
+So today I want to talk to you about 3 Things You Can Be Doing Right Now to beat Unmotivated Moments.

-3 Things You Can Be Doing Right Now To Beat Motivation-less Moments
+3 Things You Can Be Doing Right Now To Beat Unmotivated Moments